skyfielders/python-skyfield/skyfield/documentation/time.rst

 And by scraping together the minimal support for UTC that exists in the Python Standard Library,
-Skyfield is able to return the current time as a Julian date object (assuming that your operating system clock is correct and is configured with the correct time zone):
+Skyfield is able to offer a :func:`~skyfield.api.now()` function that reads your system clock and returns the current time as a Julian date object (assuming that your operating system clock is correct and configured with the correct time zone):

 .. testsetup::